ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 **2.1 Sample implementation of handleReboot**

-The implementation must add a logic to reboot the device and report the status of the reboot via DeviceAction object.
+The implementation must create a separate thread and add a logic to reboot the device and report the status of the reboot via DeviceAction object.
 The device needs to update the status along with a optional message only when there is a failure (because the successful operation reboots the device and the device code will not have a control to update the IBM Watson Internet of Things Platform).
 A sample reboot implementation for a Raspberry Pi device is shown below:

 .. code:: java